Ferdi265/rp2040-interpolator/README.md

   - `accum: List[int] # len = 2`
   - `base: List[int]  # len = 3`
   - `ctrl: List[int]  # len = 2`
+  - `def set_accum(i: int, v: int)`: set an accumulator register and update
+  - `def set_base(i: int, v: int)`: set a base register and update
+  - `def set_ctrl(i: int, v: int)`: set a ctrl register and update
   - `def pop(i: int) -> int`: simulate read from `POP_LANE0` (i=0), `POP_LANE1` (i=1), or `POP_FULL` (i=2) registers
   - `def peek(i: int) -> int`: simulate read from `PEEK_LANE0` (i=0), `PEEK_LANE1` (i=1), or `PEEK_FULL` (i=2) registers
   - `def peekraw(i: int) -> int`: simulate read from `ACCUM0_ADD` (i=0) or `ACCUM1_ADD` (i=1) registers
   - `def add(i: int, v: int)`: simulate write to `ACCUM0_ADD` (i=0) or `ACCUM1_ADD` (i=1) registers
   - `def base01(v: int)`: simulate write to `BASE_1AND0` registers
   - `def update()`: update result (automatically called internally)
+  - `def save() -> InterpState`: save the interpolator state
+  - `def restore(state: InterpState)`: restore the interpolator state

+The `rp2040_interp.hardware` package contains an additional class for interfacing with a hardware interpolator via the `pico-test-hw` firmare in the `test/pico-test/` directory.

+- class InterpHW(Interp)`: Proxy to a Hardware Interpolator
+  - `def __init__(self, ..., port: Path = '/dev/ttyACM0', debug: bool = False)`: constructor
+    - the first parameters are identical to `Interp`
+    - path is the path to the tty device to the Raspberry Pi Pico
+    - debug enables printing all serial commands and responses
+  - avoid accessing the `accum`/`base`/`ctrl` arrays directly, since it will only affect the software simulation and not the hardware device, use the `set_...()` methods instead.
+  - see methods of the `Interp` class
+  - `def diff()`: return a diff between the hardware and software interpolator

 ## Testing